daoiradrio/MD-Simulation/README.md

 # MD-Simulation
-A self-study project and personal playground for understanding Molecular Dynamics simulations in more detail by a learning-by-doing approach.
+A self-study project and personal playground for understanding Molecular Dynamics simulations in more detail learning-by-doing.